 The state of California spends about 25 million dollars sending plastic bags to landfill each year, and another 8.5 million dollars to remove littered bags from streets.

-Every year, Americans use approximately 1 billion shopping bags, creating 300,000 tons of landfill waste.6
+Every year, Americans use approximately 102.1 billion plastic bags, creating tons of landfill waste.

 Plastic bags do not biodegrade.
 Light breaks them down into smaller and smaller particles that contaminate the soil and water and are expensive and difficult to remove.6

 Less than 1 percent of plastic bags are recycled each year.
 Recycling one ton of plastic bags costs $4,000.
 The recycled product can be sold for $32.6